-The thesis that I am advancing in this essay should not be taken as a blanket generalization that applies to every generalization ever made about human beings.
+The thesis that I am advancing in this essay should not be taken as a blanket generalization that applies to every generalization that has ever been made about human beings.
 Rather, it should be taken as a warning against the common tendency to take statements that were made in a certain historical, social, economic, or political situation and apply them indiscriminately, without considering the particular situation in which we or other people live; in other words, the tendency to assume that these statements are globally valid, when their validity is much more limited.
 Even important writers and thinkers have not been able to transcend the limits of the particular time and place in which they lived.
 And when they do try to transcend these limits, they may come up with horrific – because they are highly impractical and unrealistic – visions of society called utopias.

 Life is for the living.
 This truism does not mean that those who lived in the past have nothing to say to the living, or that each generation must fashion anew the society in which its members live, while casting off the mores, customs, thoughts, beliefs, faiths, and values of prior generations, just as a snake sheds its skin repeatedly throughout its life.
 After all, there is a cultural, linguistic, and behavioural continuity in all societies.
-But what it does mean is that we should be careful in attempting to apply the beliefs and theories that were advanced in past ages to the present age, especially when, due to numerous cumulative changes, the past and the present no longer resemble each other very much.
+But what it does mean is that we should be careful in attempting to apply the beliefs and theories that were held or advanced in past ages to the present age, especially when, due to numerous cumulative changes, the past and the present no longer resemble each other very much.

 Many people righteously condemn these prejudiced, sexist, or racist attitudes, not realizing that if they had lived in those times, they would most likely have espoused the same prejudiced, sexist, or racist attitudes which they so readily condemn.